davecore82/davecore82.github.io/about.md

 permalink: /about/
 ---

-Field Engineering @Canonical. he/him.
-Opinions are my own and not the views of my employer. #ubuntu #kubernetes #cloud
+Azure Cloud Consultant @Microsoft. he/him. #azure #ubuntu #kubernetes.
+Opinions are my own and not the views of my employer.